-At the time of inspection the property was found to be in reasonable condition having regard to its character and age with items of disrepair noted which can be remedied during the course of routine maintenance and repair.
+At the time of inspection the property was found to be in fair condition having regard to its character and age with items of disrepair noted which can be remedied during the course of routine maintenance and repair.
+The property requires a degree of upgrading/modernisation and repair.